garageScript/c0d3-app/docs/developmentSetup.md

 2. Click on the "Clone or download" green button and copy the `ssh` or `https` url.

-3. Navigate to your terminal and clone: `git clone url-goes-here`.
+3. Navigate to your terminal and clone `git clone *url-goes-here*`.

 4. After cloning, you will want to change the current directory to the `c0d3-app` folder that was created.

 5. `yarn install` to install all of the dependencies needed to run the app.

 6. Configure your local environment.
 Create a .env file in your c0d3-app directory with the following variables.
 Port numbers are completely arbitrary, as long as docker-compose.yml is consistent with this .env file you're good.
  **Do not commit MAILGUN_API_KEY or share it outside c0d3.**
 ```
    MAILGUN_API_KEY=123abc #ask for valid key in chat
    MATTERMOST_ACCESS_TOKEN=123abc #you will generate it yourself
-   CHAT_URL=http://localhost:8080/api/v4 #see instructions below for mattermost docker image
+   CHAT_URL=http://localhost:8000/api/v4 #mattermost api
    CLIENT_URL=http://localhost:4000 #used in registration email
    #postgres user, database name, password, host and port
    DB_USER=c0d3_admin